I’ve recently returned from a spectacular week’s tour of Puglia.

 A day in Alberobello and a bout with heat exhaustion

 This was also probably the hottest day of the trip.
 And, even though I was drinking water, and trying to stay in the shade, my efforts weren’t sufficient.
 Just before lunch, as we were heading to the restaurant, I suddenly felt as though I was going to do a face plant in the street.
 My head was swimming, and I had gone from feeling sweaty to feeling dry and nauseated.
 I was pretty much “shot” for the rest of the day, and only after we made a trip to the farmacia to buy Polase, and added this powdered mixture of essential mineral salts to my water, did I begin the slow ascent to normality.
 Still, I wasn’t myself until the following morning.
-This was painful lesson, and afterwards I redoubled my efforts to stay hydrated.
+This was a painful lesson, and afterward, I redoubled my efforts to stay hydrated.
 Also, for my next trip to Puglia, I will avoid, at all costs, coming in July and August when the heat is at its peak.

 Lecce and Gallipoli